espiox/int2intv/README.md

 ## Compatibility Issues
-Certain games don't work - check the Excel sheetfor specific info:
+Certain games don't work - check the Excel sheet for specific info:
 * Anything that relies on JLP features can't be converted to the INTV format at all, as far as I can tell.
 * Some games with large numbers of memory addresses display an "Unaligned Value" error when run.
 * I'm also not sure how to convert games with RAM addresses specified - some seem to run okay, but most don't.
 This *should* be supported by the INTV2 format.